 Explore the narrow and winding streets of the town and marvel at the architecture.
-Stroll along the esplanade and dine on some of the finest seafood, while million dollar yachts bob in the harbour next to you.
+Stroll along the esplanade and dine on some of the finest seafood, while million-dollar yachts bob in the harbour next to you.

-Corfu is an island located off of the northwest coast of the country.
+Corfu is an island located off the northwest coast of the country in the Ionian Sea.
 Along with its rich cultural heritage, the island also boasts rugged mountains and some of the best beaches in Greece.
-Corfu definitely is one of the most popular places to visit in Greece.

-A short car or bus ride from the Cretan capital Heraklion, lies the Minoan ruins of Knossos.
+A short car or bus ride from the Cretan capital Heraklion lies the Minoan ruins of Knossos.
 This relic of the bronze age was once home to the mighty Minoan civilization which dominated the region over 5000 years ago.

-Along with pretty mosaics and fine pottery there is also the hall of kings.
-The hall of kings is where the legend of the Minotaur and Labyrinth was played out.
+Along with pretty mosaics and fine pottery, there is also the hall of kings, which is where the legend of the Minotaur and Labyrinth was played out.

-The island is also home to one of the most photographed spots in Greece, the incredibly beautiful Shipwreck Cove.
+The island is also home to one of the most photographed spots in Greece, Shipwreck Cove.
 Otherwise known as Navagio beach, this alone makes Zakynthos a must-visit destination.